 Cleaning products are used in daily life, whether that be in households or in the workplace.
 There are a wide variety of brands to be found on the market, each with its own special qualities and purposes.
 The result is a competitive environment for the cleaning products industry, which immediately gives the consumer an extensive range of products to choose from.

 Looking at the sales value share of cleaning products in Europe, paper disposals had a sales share of 30 percent.
 Fabric detergents reached a share of 21 percent, whereas household cleaners generated a sales share of approximately 15 percent.
-When looking at household cleaning products, laundry care had a market share of roughly 47 percent.
-A little more than 25 percent was generated by surface care, and dish washing reached approximately 15 percent.
+When looking at household cleaning products, laundry care had a market share of roughly 47 percent in 2017.
+A little more than 21 percent was generated by surface care, and dish washing reached approximately 15.5 percent.

 Despite a competitive market, the industry is economically stable.
 Henkel, a leading manufacturer of cleaning products and one of the key players with brands like Persil, Silan and Pril, to make one example, benefits from this situation as confirmed by their annual revenue.
-As of 2016, the revenue of Henkel worldwide amounted to approximately 18 billion euros, an increase of roughly 5.9 billion euros on a period of ten years.
-Most of its turnover in 2016 was generated in the regions Western and Eastern Europe, at roughly six and three billion euros respectively.
+As of 2016, the revenue of Henkel worldwide amounted to approximately 20 billion euros, an increase of roughly eight billion euros on a period of ten years.
+Most of its turnover in 2017 was generated in the regions Western and Eastern Europe, at roughly six and three billion euros respectively.

 This text provides general information.
 Statista assumes no